Dive into a new topic with enthusiasm - applying Rosenshine's principles

 Give images a twist with LessonUp’s digital teaching platform

 LessonUp offers the opportunity to add hotspots to a chosen image.
-Thanks to these components, your image will offer students detailed information on what it shows.
+Thanks to these clickable buttons, your image will offer students detailed information on what is being shown.
+You can add a lot of information to any part/detail of an image.

-Moreover, students can study the image and read the information added to the hotspots in their own time, at their own individual pace.
-This leaves you with ample room for differentiating your learning material based on your students' different paces.
-By using hotspots, you could load an image with heaps of information.
-In some cases, it is comparable to reading a booklet.
+Moreover, students can study the image and read the information added to the hotspots at their own pace.
+By using hotspots, you could load an image with lots of information.
 Without being aware of it, students absorb the load.